gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Each element (if any) of the inner CBOR array 'role_filter' is formatted as in the inner CBOR array 'role_filter' of the 'get_pub_keys' parameter of the Joining Request when the parameter value is non-null (see {{ssec-join-req-sending}}).

-* Each element (if any) of the inner CBOR array 'id_filter' is a CBOR byte string (REQ12), which encodes the Sender ID of the group member for which the associated public key is requested.
+* Each element (if any) of the inner CBOR array 'id_filter' is a CBOR byte string, which encodes the Sender ID of the group member for which the associated public key is requested (REQ12).

 Upon receiving the Public Key Request, the Group Manager processes it as per Section 4.1.3.1 or Section 4.1.3.2 of {{I-D.ietf-ace-key-groupcomm}}, depending on the request method being FETCH or GET, respectively.
 Additionally, if the Public Key Request uses the method FETCH, the Group Manager silently ignores node identifiers included in the ’get_pub_keys’ parameter of the request that are not associated to any current group member.